dell/csm-docs/content/docs/replication/deployment/powermax.md

 #### Provisioning Metro Volumes

-Here is an example of a storage class configured for Metro mode,
+Here is an example of a storage class configured for Metro mode:

 ```yaml
 apiVersion: storage.k8s.io/v1